 When you select an AIM or BONDING call type, you must also specify a management method by setting the Call Mgm parameter.
-For more complete information, see the Reference Guide for your MAX.
+For more complete information, see the MAX Reference Guide.

 Bandwidth issues

 The Base Ch Count parameter specifies the base number of channels to use when setting up the call.
 Inc Ch Count and Dec Ch Count specify the number of channels the MAX can add and subtract at one time, respectively.